UH-CI/agave_workshop_20180419/README.md

 </center>
 This FREE workshop is sponsored by the University of Hawai'i Information Technology Service Cyberinfrastructure group, Texas Advanced Computing Center and Hawai'i EPSCoR.

-This workshop focuses specifically on the introducing the Agave platform (http://agaveapi.co), Cyverse (http://cyverse.org) and Python Agave tools that enable advanced compute, data management and analysis on distributed resources.
+This workshop focuses specifically on introducing the Agave platform (http://agaveapi.co), Cyverse (http://cyverse.org) and Python Agave tools that enable advanced compute, data management and analysis on distributed resources.

 -- We will <b>NOT</b> be teaching Python skills in this workshop, this interactive primer covers the basics (<a href="https://campus.datacamp.com/courses/intro-to-python-for-data-science">Intro To Python</a>) --